February 3, 2026

 Your customer data contains a goldmine of repeat business.
 Here is how to use occasion reminders without becoming spam.

-Buried in your customer records is a goldmine you're probably not using.
+There's a goldmine sitting in your customer records and — honestly — most florists aren't touching it.
 Birthdays.
 Anniversaries.
-The date John sent flowers to his mother last March.
-The corporate client who reorders reception arrangements every quarter like clockwork.
+The date John sent his mum flowers last March.
+That corporate account manager who reorders reception arrangements every quarter without fail.

 The Goldmine in Your Customer Data

-- When they last ordered (and the occasion was almost certainly the same date the year before)
+- When they last ordered — and there's a very good chance the occasion falls on the same date every year

-- Who they sent flowers to (probably the same person again this year)
+- Who they sent flowers to, which is almost certainly the same person again this time round

-- Any dates they mentioned in passing — birthdays, anniversaries, that kind of thing
+- Any dates mentioned in passing during the order — birthdays, wedding dates, that sort of thing

-A well-timed reminder before an important date tells the customer you're paying attention.
-It makes reordering effortless.
-And the best part?
-It doesn't feel like marketing.
+A well-timed reminder before an important date tells the customer you're on it.
+Makes reordering effortless.
+And here's the bit nobody tells you — it doesn't feel like marketing to the person receiving it.
 It feels like good service.
+That's the whole trick.

 Occasions Florists Should Track